-“BoardInteractor” – responsible for rendering of the game board and also handles user input.
+“BoardInteractor” – responsible for rendering of the game board and handles user input.
 This behaviour stores the current state of the game.
 It handles moves by optimistically applying local updates and forwarding the moves to the server.

 “SockerBehaviour” – bootstraps and handles the lifecycle of the server web-socket connection.
 It accepts moves from “BoardInteractor” and sends them as RPC calls to the server.
 This script also accepts updates from the server and governs the current state of the game as described further in chapter 6.1.